 - Black Olives

-- Preheat oven to 350 degrees.
+- Preheat oven to 350º F.

 - In a large skillet, heat oil over medium-high heat.
 Add onion, and cook until soft.

 - Top with cheese.
 Bake for 10 minutes, or until cheese is melted.